Gorbagana-Labs/gorbagana/docs/src/cli/install.md

 ```

 - Copy and paste the following command, then press Enter to install the latest
-  version of Solana.
+  version of Gorbagana.
 If you see a security pop-up by your system, please select
   to allow the program to run.

 ```bash